Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Empirical application: identifying tax shocks

 \subsection{A simple fiscal SVAR}

-MR specify a three variable fiscal system including total tax revenue, denoted by $ttr$, government spendings, $gs$, and gross domestic product, $gdp$, and they express all the quarterly variables in real, log, per person terms.
+MR specify a three-variable fiscal system including total tax revenue, denoted by $ttr$, government spendings, $gs$, and gross domestic product, $gdp$, and they express all the quarterly variables in real, log, per person terms.
 We will also consider these three variables and investigate whether the tax shock can be identified by our methodology.

-In order to investigate identification through heteroskedasticity in this fiscal system, we use three alternative samples of different length and partly different values even for overlapping periods.
+In order to investigate identification through heteroskedasticity in this fiscal system, we use three alternative samples of different lengths and partly different values even for overlapping periods.
 They are plotted in Figure~\ref{fig:DATA}, where it can be seen that the series are different but similar in overlapping periods.
-The shortest sample, hereafter MR-sample, uses the data from MR and LE that is downloaded directly from Karl Merten's website\footnote{The spreadsheet is available at: \href{https://karelmertenscom.files.wordpress.com/2017/09/jme2014_data.xls}{https://karelmertenscom.files.wordpress.com/2017/09/jme2014\_data.xls}}.
-Following the data construction described by MR, total tax revenue, government spendings, and gross domestic product, as well as the GDP deflator are taken from NIPA Tables number 3.2, 3.9.5, 1.1.5, and 1.1.9, respectively, provided by the \cite{t32,t395,t115,t119}, and the population variable is provided by \cite{francis2009measures}.
+The shortest sample, hereafter MR-sample, uses the data from MR and LE that is downloaded directly from Karel Mertens' website.\footnote{ The spreadsheet is available at \href{https://karelmertenscom.files.wordpress.com/2017/09/jme2014_data.xls}{https://karelmertenscom.files.wordpress.com/2017/09/jme2014\_data.xls}} Following the data construction described by MR, total tax revenue, government spending, and gross domestic product, as well as the GDP deflator are taken from NIPA Tables numbers 3.2, 3.9.5, 1.1.5, and 1.1.9, respectively, provided by the \cite{t32,t395,t115,t119}, and the population variable is provided by \cite{francis2009measures}.
 This data spans the period 1950Q1 to 2006Q4.

-We extend the sample to the latest available observations in 2023Q3 with modifications in the population variable that is replaced by one matching \citeauthor{francis2009measures}'s definition and provided by the \cite{pop}.
+We extend the sample to the latest available observations in 2023Q3 with modifications in the population variable that is replaced by one matching \citeauthor{francis2009measures}'s (2009) definition and provided by the \cite{pop}.
 Based on these variables we form two samples, both of which contain longer time series than MR and start in 1948Q1.
-One of these samples, hereafter the 2023-sample, finishes in 2023Q3, and the other one, hereafter the 2006-sample, terminates in 2006Q4.
+One of these samples, hereafter the 2023-sample, ends in 2023Q3, and the other one, hereafter the 2006-sample, ends in 2006Q4.
 Following MR, we use a VAR(4) model with a~constant term, a linear and a quadratic trend, and a dummy for 1975Q2 as deterministic terms.